-To further educate families, staff, and residents, skilled at organising palliative care referrals and Hillside at Figtree, with the support of the Specialist involving the community palliative care team when Palliative Care Nurse, organised and introduced residents begin palliative care. a trial of 'Death Cafes' for residents and their Moreover, the clinical team has learned to families, fostering open discussions and sharing engage in case conferences with residents' knowledge about end of life care.
-Connections family members to discuss end of life care in with the Specialist Palliative Care Team have been collaboration with the palliative care team.
-The strengthened, enhancing the overall support facility manager participates in after-death audits available to residents. to ensure that all aspects of care are met during end of life care, which is an important part of their continuous improvement process.
-As Hillside at Figtree continues on its journey, it is making steady progress toward its goals of providing compassionate and guality care for all residents.
+To further educate families, staff, and residents, Hillside at Figtree, with the support of the Specialist Palliative Care Nurse, organised and introduced a trial of 'Death Cafes' for residents and their families, fostering open discussions and sharing knowledge about end of life care.
+Connections with the Specialist Palliative Care Team have been strengthened, enhancing the overall support available to residents.